Variant ataxia telangiectasia

 Axial ADC Map

-T1 hyperintense focus in the periventricular white matter of the left frontal lobe which correlates to the previously identified focus of abnormal restricted diffusion and mixed T2/FLAIR hyper/hypo-intense signal constant with an acute intraparenchymal haematoma.
+T1 hyperintense focus in the periventricular white matter of the left frontal lobe which correlates to the previously identified focus of abnormal restricted diffusion and mixed T2/FLAIR hyper/hypo-intense signal constant with an acute intraparenchymal hematoma.

 Sagittal T2 weighted images demonstrate pronounced atrophy of the cerebellum, most marked in the vermis.
 Again noted is an ovoid mixed T2 hypo/hyper-intense focus in the periventricular white matter of the left frontal lobe and diffuse bilateral T2 hyperintense signal in the deep and periventricular white matter of the cerebral hemispheres.